 If your business is big enough, you may be better served by working with a boutique investment bank instead of a broker or M&A advisor.
-If you’re running a smaller company, there are plenty of brokers and M&A advisors that would love to work with you.
+If you’re running a smaller company, there are plenty of brokers and M&A advisors who would love to work with you.

 Why you might need an M&A advisor

 There are two core reasons to hire an M&A advisor: time and money.
 If you’re busy running your business and don’t have the bandwidth to focus your energy on either selling your company or buying another one, an M&A advisor can lead that process.